 There’s no point posting funny cat pictures, just because people like them.
 Make sure the content you are posting is related to your business.
 Even tenuous links can work; just make sure there is a point and a connection to your business somewhere in there!

-Does each post have a clear call to action?
+Does each post have a clear call-to-action?

 Look at your posts and see how many ask the audience to do something.
-It could be asking them to leave a comment, choose a reaction, share the post, visit your website, find out more or even get in touch.
+It could be asking them to leave a comment, choose a reaction, share the post, visit your website, find out more, or even get in touch.
 People love direction and will often respond well if you ask them to do something specific.

 Am I being too salesy?

 No one likes too much sales-speak.
-There’s a general rule that you should only post promotional content 20% of the time and the other 80% should be informational, inspirational, humourous, and sharing other content.
+There’s a general rule that you should only post promotional content 20% of the time, and the other 80% should be informational, inspirational, humourous, and sharing other content.

 Am I providing value?

-Dive into your content and see how much value each posts provides to your audience.
+Dive into your content and see how much value each post provides to your audience.
 Are you sharing tips and advice or are you just selling to them?